kgisl/makesite/content/blog/2020-11-06-life-strategy.md

 ![hobo](https://files.gitter.im/581c97cbd73408ce4f339dc2/X5sl/hoboShot.jpeg)

-> I basically have the material needs of a hobo.
+> I basically will aspire to have the material needs of a hobo.
 Except that I need my organic single estate french press grind coffee to be brewed at approximately 84 degrees C for 4:40 min, no more, no less.